(revised and updated February, 2021)

 He began his career in earnest playing with The Hawks.
 He was the only American in the group of Canadians.
 The Hawks gained their notoriety playing for Bob Dylan.
 (Unreal how many artists Dylan helped with his lyrics or his voice) Due to this backup role, the Hawks became known as The Band.
 Some of their best music with Dylan were the albums Planet Waves and The Last Waltz, both non-Capitol releases.
 Their own most famous album was Music from Big Pink.

-On Thanksgiving day 1976, The Band preformed its farewell concert at Winterland in San Francisco.
-The called the concert The Last Waltz.
+On Thanksgiving day 1976, with Levon Helm The Band preformed its farewell concert at Winterland in San Francisco.
+They called the concert The Last Waltz.
 Guest appearances by Ronnie Hawkins (the originator of the Hawks), Dr. John, Muddy Waters, Ringo Starr, Joni Mitchell, Neil Diamond, Paul Butterfield, Neil Young, Bob Dylan, and Eric Clapton made the concert one of the all time best rock and roll concerts.
 It was filmed and has ranked near the top of all rockumentaries.

 Kick back and enjoy the Last Waltz concert, over four hours of fantastic jamin’.